workingDog/StixLoader/README.md

 Using Java to launch **StixLoader**, type at a command prompt:

     java -jar stixloader-1.0.jar

+Or in most systems, double click on *stixloader-1.0.jar* file.

 This will display the main GUI of the application.